skytreader/gender-guesser/README.rst

 Credits
 =======

-This is a fork of the ``SexMachine`` package by `Ferhat Elmas <https://github.com/ferhatelmas>`_.
+This is a fork of `gender-guesser packagee by lead-ratings <https://github.com/lead-ratings/gender-guesser>` which in itself is a fork of the ``SexMachine`` package by `Ferhat Elmas <https://github.com/ferhatelmas>`_.
 It was created to be able to publish a Python 3 compatible version to PyPI and to be able add some more improvements without bugging the original author.